klmmmv/thesis/chap3.md

   When defining the ground model, one needs to understand the different roles of each agent and what the agent is allowed to do.
   Static functions do not depend on the state of the automata and do not change over different runs of the ASM.
-Dynamc do the exact opposite and may change as the state of a machine progresses.
+Dynamic one do the exact opposite and may change as the state of a machine progresses.
   Dynamic functions are further distincted into controlled, in, out and shared functions.
-In and out functions represent a form of input and output of one machine.
+In and out functions represent a form of input and output of a machine.
 We also call the in functions monitored, which makes it obvious, that such functions are not updatable by the machine itself.
   Whereas the out functions are updated by the machine, but not read in any form.
   Similarily, controlled functions are only updatable by the machine itself, but no other machine, but